 This is Universal’s basic vacation package.
-As the basic package, it includes the basic components: hotel accommodations and theme park admission tickets.
-It also includes Early Park Admission to The Wizarding World of Harry Potter and Universal’s Volcano Bay.
+As such, it includes the basic components: hotel accommodations and theme-park admission (and, of course, Early Park Admission to The Wizarding World of Harry Potter and Volcano Bay).

-The Splash, Stay, and Play is the most flexible package, meaning that you can book it for as many nights as you want, and add and adjust components, just as long as there is one night at a hotel and one theme park admission ticket somewhere in the package.
-All of the other vacation packages offered by Universal Orlando are basically variations of this package.
+Stay and Play is the most flexible package, meaning that you can book it for as many nights as you want, and add and adjust its components, just as long as there is one night at a hotel and one park ticket somewhere in there.
+All of the other vacation packages offered by Universal Orlando are basically variations of this one.

-Like the Splash, Stay, and Play, this package includes hotel and park admission tickets.
-But for a slightly higher price that is hidden in with the cost of the hotel, it also includes breakfast at Three Broomsticks and/or the Leaky Cauldron.
-Because The Wizarding World of Harry Potter is so incredibly popular, Universal often requires a 4-night stay to book this package.
-If you don’t want to stay for four nights at Universal, book the Splash, Stay, and Play and all you lose is the one-time breakfast at Three Broomsticks and/or the Leaky Cauldron – and remember, you’ll probably be able to walk in for breakfast without a reservation, or you can just have lunch or dinner at these venues.
+Like Stay and Play, this package includes hotel and park admission, but for a slightly higher price that is hidden in with the cost of the hotel, it also includes breakfast at The Three Broomsticks and/or The Leaky Cauldron.
+Because The Wizarding World of Harry Potter is so incredibly popular, Universal often requires a four-night stay to book this package.
+If you don’t want to stay for that long at Universal, book the Stay and Play package, and all you lose is the one-time breakfast at Three Broomsticks and/or Leaky Cauldron – and, remember, you’ll probably be able to walk in for breakfast without a reservation (or you could always just have lunch or dinner at these venues).

 During special events, such as Halloween Horror Nights, or for new promotions, Universal may offer special vacation packages.
-To differentiate them from the Splash, Stay, and Play, these specialty packages usually offer one additional benefit, such as a complementary character photograph, or access to an otherwise private activity.
-But be cautious about the complementary or exclusive benefits included in these packages – the cost for them is often hidden with the cost of the hotel (which means you’re paying for them anyway), or, in the case of a private event, there are often other methods for getting in.
+To differentiate them from Stay and Play, these specialty packages usually offer one additional benefit, such as a complementary character photograph or access to an otherwise-private activity.
+But be cautious about the complementary or exclusive benefits included in these packages – the cost for them is often hidden within the cost of the hotel (which means you’re paying for them, anyway), or, in the case of a private event, there are often other methods for getting in.

-For example, the Gory Getaway is the name of the specialty vacation package Universal offers during Halloween Horror Nights.
-It usually includes 3-night hotel accommodations, 2-day Base tickets, 1-night admission to HHN, and a CityWalk Party Pass.
-When you purchase this package, the advertising gives the impressive that somehow you’re saving money by bundling.
-But you’re not.
-You can easily book all these features on their own, and with a little research, come up with equal prices.
+For example, Halloween Horror Nights Hotel and Ticket Package usually includes four-night hotel accommodations, four-day park-to-park tickets, one-night admission to HHN, and a CityWalk Party Pass.
+When you purchase this package, the advertising gives the impression that, somehow, you’re saving money by bundling – but you’re not; you can easily book all these features on their own and, with a little research, come up with equal prices.